zype/zype.github.io/platform_docs/creating_an_app.md

 3-4 weeks to get to the front of the QA queue and then another 1-2 weeks for approval.
 You should expect to wait atleast 4-6 weeks for your Roku Channel to be available on the Roku Channel Store.
-If you would like to immediately share your Roku Channel, you can create a private Roku Channel that can be shared immediately via url.
+If you would like to immediately share your Roku Channel, you can create a private Roku Channel that can be shared immediately via URL.

-**Step 4: Edit Channel Settings**
+**Step 4: Edit channel settings**

 The majority of settings for your Roku Channel are configured at run-time.
 Thus, you can edit Channel settings such as your featured playlist, your logos and